smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 Library, Service or Component?
 =======================================

-In talking to my boss, Craig, about the problem, we came up with three places where we could introduce the new functionality.
-These three places were as a standardized library, a similar service or configuring a new component within an existing service.
-In this way you could swap any one of these building blocks with existing functionality to change the behaviour of the workflow.
+In talking to my boss, Craig, about the problem, we came up with three areas where we could introduce the new functionality.
+By replacing one of these building blocks with a different implmentation that provided the desired functionality or integration.
+Using compliation or runtime configuration the system could then determine which concrete implementation to use, such as green or blue in the diagram below.
+The areas within our scripts/workflow we identified were:

+* A library along a known boundary
+* A service behind a consistent protocol
+* A component within an existing service

 <p class="center-image">
 	<img
-		title="Yes, this image was made using paint." alt="The three places to make the change, i.e. library, service or component" src="/images/posts/LibraryServiceOrComponent.png" />
+		title="Yes, this image was made using paint." alt="The replacing the library, service or component" src="/images/posts/LibraryServiceOrComponent.png" />
 </p>

-These options present a range of benefits and trade-offs.
-The options provide different code isolation and maintainability challenges.
-Each choice would further increase the importance of how that area is connected to the rest of the system.
-For example, swapping the service would increase the importance of the API used to call the service or swapping the component would increase the coupling to that specific service and the associated configuration.
+These options present a range of benefits and trade-offs such as how isolated the change is and the maintainence cost.
+The boundary used to isolate the change becomes more important and harder to evolve in the future.
+For example, Machinator with a service that used the same protocol/contract would make it harder to change the protocol/contract being used.
+Similiarly, adding the functionality using configuration within Machinator would make Machinator more important and harder to replace in the future.

-Adjusting the library has the lowest operating cost but has the highest impact to anything running within the same process.
-Alternative libraries would be best suited to use the same language/runtime.
-This route seems simple and can keep the changes closer to where they would be consumed.
-This option makes a lot of sense when talking to services that already manage their own state.
+Using a different library has the lowest operating cost but might impact other things running in the same process.
+It would make sense to use the same language/runtime and might be necessary depending on how the library is loaded and invoked.
+This route seems simple and in our system would keep the changes closer to the entry point instead of buried deep within other layers.
+Another complexity would be if the operation needed to preserve long running state which would make a standalone library less suitable.

-Changing the service or underlying components can be natural extension points within a system like this.
-Running a new service may need additional hardware and effort from operations.
-There may be more trouble getting started with this method if your teams do not typically write many services.
-A completely new service is unencumbered by the choices made by the existing services and libraries.
+Replacing a service can be a natural extension point due to the existing API boundary.
+Running a new service will undoubtably need additional hardware and effort from operations.
+There may be more trouble getting started if your teams does not typically write many services and have not optimized for a service oriented architecture or microservices.
+Since using microservices is the new hotness you can find out the [good and bad][micro] thanks to all that has been written about it in the past few months.
+For us one of the more compelling reasons is that you can change some fundamental choices made in other areas of the system like platform or development language.

 Depending on the current services their implementations may be easily extended to add the new functionality.
 Doing so would effectively hide the changes behind the existing service APIs.
-There is a risk that the responsibilities of the enhanced service would become diluted with the new functionality or would lose the benefits of being highly specialized.
-More configuration would probably be needed to enable the new capabilities.
+There is a risk that this would over complicate the service due to the new responsibilties it would have.
+When evaluating this option for Machinator new configuration would have been needed to choose between the existing functionality and the new capabilities.

 Conclusion
 =======================================

-In the end we decided to swap out individual libraries called by the scripts.
-We needed to refactor some of the operations to better isolate them.
-The resulting changes helped clarify how the system works and decouple the operations.
+In the end we decided to better define boundaries within the scripts so that we could use different libraries.
+This required more refactoring due to our dependencies against the existing services and processes.
+The resulting changes helped clarify how the system works and decouple the operations better from the scripts.
 The service calls were also converted to these new extension points which let us move their implementations closer to the services they consume.

 Had we decided to introduce a new service or component this would have increased the effort required to operate the system and configuration